-At the north-east corner of the beautiful island of Langkawi, the fantastic karstic landscapes around the 3 interconnected river estuaries have been protected in the Kilim Karst Geoforest Park.
+At the northeast corner of the beautiful island of Langkawi, in Malaysia, the fantastic karstic landscapes around 3 interconnected river estuaries have been protected in the Kilim Karst Geoforest Park.

 On the river, restaurants and fish farms were built on floating platforms, and the people there will happily show you all the species of fish they keep.
 If you befriend them, they may let you touch various types of fish including stingrays, and take pictures with them.

 One thing I enjoyed about this tour was the wildlife.
 You will get various opportunities to see monkeys really close to your boat.
 During my tour, one monkey even made it inside my boat for a few seconds!
 They know they have nothing to fear from us and don’t run away.
 Of course, they are probably hoping for a bit of food as well.

 Apart from the monkeys, the Kilim Geoforest Park offers a great opportunity to see Langkawi’s mascot in action: the fishing eagles.
 These majestic brown and white eagles are the official symbol of Langkawi.
 They even built a giant statue of an eagle in Kuah, Langkawi’s main town.

 There is a spot in the mangroves where the boat drivers purposedly leave some pieces of food in the water to attract the birds.
 It’s really fascinating to see their characteristic raptor flight, confidently circling above their prey, then go a catch the food and fly away with it.